jordanstephens/kepler/README.md

     iss.r # => Vector[4427.6294614883145, 662.2433879237291, 5103.355851378229]
     iss.v # => Vector[-3.000020372892516, 6.843005359324254, 1.7091866273043546]

     # Update vectors after 45 minutes have passed
     iss.update!(60 * 45)

 	iss.r # => Vector[-4662.9620885090435, -88.56494596532605, -4943.141439770972]
 	iss.v # => Vector[2.5073027532818064, -6.876096362825007, -2.248327189819066]

 ## Caveats

 * Only point objects are considered in a two-body environment.
 * Perturbations due to atmospheric drag, solar radiation, etc are not considered.
 * Nodal precession is not considered.
+* Ruby 2.1 or greater is required because STL Vector#cross_product was not defined until Ruby 2.1

 ## Specs

 Specs can be run with

     $ rspec spec